shermanloan/scejson-doc/doc/module-loan.md

 If this field is set, the SCE will look for a `/data` folder containing the setup files in the path specified.
-Thus, if the `DataPath` is set to `/etc/sce`, the SCEX will look for the setup files in `/etc/sce/data`.
+Thus, if the `DataPath` is set to `/etc/sce`, the SCE will look for the setup files in `/etc/sce/data`.

 If the calling application wishes to specify the data directory path in its entirety (e.g. the calling app does not want the SCE to append `/data` to the